126.96.36.199 Qualification for special employment advance payments

 Effect of working credit or an income bank on the 50% reduction in maximum basic entitlement test

 Note: In the examples given, the rates used applied as at 20 March 2010 and are shown in dollars pf.
-Current rates can be obtained from the A guide to Australian Government payments booklet on the DHS website.
+Current rates can be found in the A guide to Australian Government payments booklet on the Services Australia website.

 When establishing whether a person's MBR of entitlement has been reduced by 50% any working credits or income bank (as in the case of YA) must be taken into consideration as they reduce the amount of earnings that are counted under the income test.